a2ankitrai/2KX7/Java/Thread_n_Concurrency.md

 ---

-## Race Conditions

-A race condition occurs when  the correctness of a computation depends on the relative timing or interleaving of multiple threads by the runtime; in other words, when getting the right answer relies on lucky timing.
-The most common type of race condition is check then act, where a potentially stale observation is used to make a decision on what to do next.

----

 ## Thread local variables

 `ThreadLocal` is used to create thread local variables.
 Every thread has it’s own `ThreadLocal` variable and they can use it’s `get()` and `set()` methods to get the default value or change it’s value local to Thread.